mwaltersbmc/helix-tools/hitt/README.md

 HITT can perform optional tests to validate the Helix IS database using a Java SQL client called JISQL and JDBC drivers for each database type.
 To enable these tests, download the `dbjars.tgz` file and place it in the directory with the `hitt.sh` script.
 HITT will detect, unpack, and use these files for the SQL checks.

 ### Configuration
 HITT is configured via a file named `hitt.conf`, which is created the first time the script is run.
-You need to edit this file and provide the following required settings:
+You will be prompted to select your namespaces and enter the other required variables.

 ```shell
 # REQUIRED SETTINGS